zhanglab/psamm/docs/tutorial/import_export.rst

     (psamm-env) $ pip install git+https://github.com/zhanglab/psamm-import.git

-This install will make the Ezxcel importers available from the command line when the ``psamm-import`` program is called.
+This install will make the Excel importers available from the command line when the ``psamm-import`` program is called.

 To see a list of the models or model formats that are supported for import, use the command: